Godoy0722/ops_csv_importexport/README.md

      - Ensure required subscription fields (start_date, end_date) are provided

 #### Issue Import Issues
-7. **Journal or Locale Issues**
+7. **Server or Locale Issues**
-   - Error: `Unknown journal with path [path]` or `Unknown locale [locale]`
+   - Error: `Unknown server with path [path]` or `Unknown locale [locale]`
    - Solution:
-     - Verify the journal path in the CSV matches exactly
+     - Verify the server path in the CSV matches exactly
-     - Check that the specified locale is enabled in the journal
+     - Check that the specified locale is enabled in the server
-     - Ensure the journal exists and is accessible to the importing user
+     - Ensure the server exists and is accessible to the importing user

 8. **File Validation Errors**
    - Error: `Invalid [article/cover/galley] file for this submission`